The Mustang could have morphed into anything in the years following its 1964 introduction.

 Mustang wagon (1966)

 Ford’s vehicle development team worked overtime during the 1960s.
 In 1966, when the Mustang had already cemented its positioning as one of America’s favorite cars, they turned it into a two-door shooting brake aimed at buyers who wanted more space for people, gear or both.
 The front end adopted a boxier, almost truck-like appearance than the coupe’s.
-Here again, product planners canned the project to focus on the sportier variants that sold well.
+Here again, product planners canned the project to focus on the sportier variants that sold well; if it ain’t broke, don’t fix it.

 Mustang Mach 2 concept (1967)